Zabi-01/AD-Lab/README.md

 ## Lab Environment

+Built entirely on **VMware Workstation**, running four VMs on a private, host-only virtual network with no bridged/NAT route to the internet or any production network.

 | Role | OS | Notes |
 |---|---|---|
 | Domain Controller | Windows Server 2025 | AD DS, DNS, holds `krbtgt` |